karayabin/universe-snapshot/universe/Ling/Light_Logger/doc/api/Ling/Light_Logger/Listener/LightFileLoggerListener.md

 ============

 The LightFileLoggerListener class is a simple logger listener which writes the log messages to a specified file.

+The file path can contain the following tags:

+- {date}: the date in mysql format (i.e. 2020-06-01)

 When the file size get bigger than a certain threshold, the file is rotated (copied to an archive file, and the original file is emptied so that we can log new messages into it again).